$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

 \subsubsection{$\ENUM(\unfa)$ can be solved with constant delay}

-We now provide a sketch of the constant-delay algorithm.
+We now provide a sketch of the \review{constant delay} algorithm.
 The idea is conceptually simple.
-Remember what we want: to output all strings accepted by the NFA, without repetition.
+Remember what we want: to output all strings \review{of a certain length accepted by an unambiguous NFA}, without repetition.
 We may use a preprocessing phase of polynomial time, but afterwards, there can be at most linear time between one string and the next.

-Now, let $(\nA,0^k)$ be the input, and consider Figure \ref{fig_ufa} with $k=3$ as an example.
-To do a constant-delay enumeration, we do a depth-first traversal of the NFA, starting from the initial state.
+Now, let $(\nA,0^k)$ be the input, and consider Figure \ref{fig_ufa} with $k=3$ as an example. \review{To do constant delay enumeration}, we do a depth-first traversal of the NFA, starting from the initial state.
 As we traverse the NFA, we read the symbols from the transitions, and store them in a partial string.
 When the partial string reaches length $k$, if we happen to be in a final state, we output the string.

 Basically, that is all you have to do, but there are a few technicalities remaining.
 First of all, we mentioned depth-first traversal even though we are not analyzing a graph, but an NFA.
 The clarification is simple.
-We will use the preprocessing phase to get a labeled directed acyclic graph (DAG) $G_{\nA,k}$ from $\nA$ and $k$, and do the depth-first traversal on $G_{\nA,k}$.
-The DAG $G_{\nA,k}$ is obtained by first unrolling $\nA$ in the following way: \begin{enumerate} \item Cluster all final states of $\nA$ into a single final state.
+We will use the preprocessing phase to get a labeled directed acyclic graph (DAG) \review{$\nAun$} from $\nA$ and $k$, and do the depth-first traversal on \review{$\nAun$}.
+The DAG \review{$\nAun$} is obtained by first unrolling $\nA$ in the following way: \begin{enumerate} \item Cluster all final states of $\nA$ into a single final state.
 This is easy to do: create a new state $q_F$, make it the unique final state, and create an $\varepsilon$-transition from all previous final states to the new one. \item Remove all $\varepsilon$-transitions (this is a standard procedure for an NFA). \item Unroll the NFA $k+1$ times.
 That is, for each state $q$ create $k+1$ copies $\{(q, i)\}_{i=0}^k$, and for each transition $q \xrightarrow{a} p$ in $A$, create the transitions $\{(q, i) \xrightarrow{a} (p, i+1)\}_{i=0}^{k-1}$ in the unrolled automaton.
-Keep a unique initial state $(q_0,0)$ and a unique final state $(q_F,k)$. \item Remove all nodes that are not a part of an accepting run from the initial to the final state. \end{enumerate} See Figure \ref{fig_dag} for an example of this kind of transformation.
-It is easy to see that this can be done in polynomial time and that it produces a new NFA (alternatively, a labeled DAG) $G_{\nA,k}$ that is still unambiguous and accepts the same words of length $k$ as $\nA$.
-Since there are no $\varepsilon$-transitions, each string of length $k$ accepted by $\nA$ can be interpreted as a path of length $k$ in $G_{\nA,k}$ from the initial to the final state, and vice versa.
-Thus, a depth-first traversal of $G_{\nA,k}$ will go trough all words of length $k$ accepted by $k$, and no more.
+Keep a unique initial state $(q_0,0)$ and a unique final state $(q_F,k)$. \item Remove all nodes that are not a part of an accepting run from the initial to the final state. \end{enumerate}